Black Lantern Corps: Other versions

-In the Flashpoint universe, the successful murder of William Hand at the hands of the Red Lantern called Atrocitus freed Nekron from imprisonment long before several of the different colored Lantern Corps and the long-prophesied "War of Light" ever erupted across the Universe.
+In the Flashpoint universe, the successful murder of William Hand at the hands of Atrocitus freed Nekron from imprisonment long before several of the different colored Lantern Corps and the long-prophesied "War of Light" erupted.
 Shortly after being released, Nekron used his dark powers to create the Black Lantern Corps using the corpses of the Green Lanterns and countless other lifeforms that have fallen before him.

-Like in the original DCU, Nekron is leading his Black Lanterns on a quest to eradicate all life in the universe.
-As of now, over 200 of the Sectors under the jurisdiction of the Guardians of the Universe, save for those that have already been rend asunder by a roving army of soulless, renegade Manhunter drones, have been systematically wiped out by Nekron and his forces.
-Of the 2,793 remaining sectors left, at least half of them have come under attack from the Black Lantern Corps.